DevanRenwick/AmazonAWSCert/Section 1/AWS Certified Cloud Practitioner.md

 1. Trade capital expense(Capex) for operational expense(Opex)
 	- Pay on demand, don't own any hardware.
 	- Reduce TCO and Opex: TCO: Total Cost Ownership
+2. Benefits from massive economies of scale.
+	- Prices are reduced as AWS is more efficient due to large scale.